jgillich/crystal-ssg/README.md

 Theme files are overridden by local files with the same name.
 There is a built-in default theme based on Tailwind CSS.
 Themes may act as component libraries by prefixing their files,

+A site can use multiple themes.
+Themes that act as component libraries are encouraged to prefix their templates with the theme name.